pragsmike/PromptCritical/docs/surrogate-fitness-metrics.md

+Running evolutionary experiments using llms is extremely expensive.
+We want to minimize the number of trials needed.
+We must have a way to measure fitness and stop on sufficient fitness.

+We'll investigate the strategy of measuring something easy to compute about the prompt - Kolmogorov complexity, entropy, other kinds of statistical novelty, the fitness scores of its ancestors - looking to devise predictors of fitness before running the trials.

+What other measures can we find?
+What do researchers typically use to quantify aspects of text?

+We would catalog these measures along with the hard-won fitness scores, and derive a predictive model.
+It may be a formula, or an ML model.

+What are some promising avenues here?

-You're essentially proposing to build a **surrogate fitness function** - a cheap predictor that approximates expensive LLM evaluations.
+We're essentially proposing to build a **surrogate fitness function** - a cheap predictor that approximates expensive LLM evaluations.
 This is a classic optimization problem where the evaluation itself is the bottleneck.

 **Intrinsic text measures we can compute cheaply:**